KatieClarinet/KatieClarinet/README.md

 ### $\color{#229DC0}{A ~few ~things ~about ~me}$

 🌱 I'm vegan <br>
 🐈 I love all animals (except for spiders)!
-Espeically my kitten Crunchie <br>
+Especially my kitten Crunchie <br>
 📚 I'm an avid reader and my favourite book is The Book Thief by Markus Zusak <br>
 🎶 In my previous career I was a classical clarinetist... <br>
 My favourite orchestral piece is Mahler 1 <br>